liferay/liferay-docs/devGuide/en/chapters/09-apis.markdown

 ### Common JSON WebService errors

-While working with JSON Web Services you can experience different errors.
-Here is the list of common errors you might meet on your way.
+While working with JSON Web Services, you may encounter some of the common errors described in the following subsections.

 #### Missing value for parameter

-This error means that you didn't pass the parameter value for your parameter, that is part of the URL path.
-Parameter value must follow the parameter name.
-Here is an example:
+This error means you didn't pass a parameter value along with the parameter name in your the URL path.
+The parameter value must follow the parameter name in the URL path.

+Here is an example, the URL path

 	/api/jsonws/user/get-user-by-id/userId

-We have defined the parameter `userId`, but not it's value.
-This error can be simply fixed by providing the value:
+specifies the parameter named `userId`, but it does not specify the parameter's value.
+To resolve this error, simply provide the parameter value after the parameter name:

 	/api/jsonws/user/get-user-by-id/userId/173

 #### No JSON web service action associated

-This is another common error, meaning that service method could not be matched from provided data (method name and argument names).
-This may happens from various reasons: arguments may be misspelled, method name may be formatted wrong etc. Since JSON web services reflects the java API, any changes in java will be automtically propagated to JSON web services; if new argument is added or existing one is removed, the matching will fail and you will get this error.
+This is error means no service method could be matched with the provided data (method name and argument names).
+This can be due to various reasons: arguments may be misspelled, the method name may be formatted incorrectly, etc. Since JSON web services reflect the underlying Java API, any changes in the respective Java API will automtically be propagated to the JSON web services.
+For example, if a new argument is added to a method or an existing argument is removed from a method, the parameter data must match that of the new method signature.

 #### Unmatched argument type

-This error appears when you try to instantiate a method argument with different type then argument type.
+This error appears when you try to instantiate a method argument using an incompatible argument type.

-## JSON Web Services Invoker
+### JSON Web Services Invoker

-Using JSON Web Services is easy, you send a request that defines service method and parameters and receive the result as JSON object.
-Although simple, this approach may not be the optimal in a rich environment as Liferay Portal is.
-For more pragmatical usage of JSON Web Services, we have the JSON Web Service Invoker.
+Using JSON Web Services is easy, you send a request that defines a service method and parameters and you receive the result as JSON object.
+But you may need to use JSON Web Services more pragmatically.

-Consider the following example: often you need objects that are related, like `User` and its `Contact` information.
-Using simple JSON Web Service calls, you would need first to call some user service to get the user object, then to call the contacts service using contact id from received user object.
-So you would send two HTTP requests and have two JSON objects as result - that are not even binded together (there is no contact information in user object, i.e. no `user.contact`).
-Obviously, this approach has some impact on performances (sending two HTTP calls) and on usability (manually managing relation between two objects).
-Wouldn't it be nice if we can somehow address these problems?
+Consider the following example: You are working with two related objects, a `User` and its corresponding `Contact`.
+With simple JSON Web Service calls, you first call some user service to get the user object and then you call the contact service using the contact ID from the user object.
+So you end up sending two HTTP requests to get two JSON objects that are not even bound together; there is no contact information in the user object (i.e. no `user.contact`).
+Obviously, this approach has some impact on performance (sending two HTTP calls) and on usability (manually managing the relationship between two objects).
+Wouldn't it be nice if you had an easy-to-use tool to address these problems?
+Well, you do -- the *JSON Web Service Invoker*.

-Yes!
-JSON Web Service Invoker is all about optimizing the usage of JSON Web Services.
-In following chapter you will learn how.
+Liferay's JSON Web Service Invoker helps you optimize your use of JSON Web Services.
+In the following sections, we'll show you how.

-### Simple Invoker call
+#### A simple Invoker call

-The Invoker is accessible on fixed address:
+The Invoker is accessible on the fixed address:

 	http://[address]:[port]/api/jsonws/invoke

-It accepts only one request parameter: `cmd` - the Invoker's command.
-If command request parameter is missing, then the request body will be used as the command.
-So basically you can specify the command either using request parameter `cmd` or using the request body.
+It only accepts one request parameter: `cmd` -- the Invoker's command.
+If the command request parameter is missing, the request body is used as the command.
+So, basically, you can specify the command by either using the request parameter `cmd` or the request body.

-Invoker command is a plain JSON map that describes how JSON Web Services are called and how the results should be managed.
-Here is an example how to call a simple service using Invoker:
+The Invoker command is a plain JSON map that describes how JSON Web Services are to be called and how the results are to be managed.
+Here is an example of how to call a simple service using the Invoker:

 	{
 		"/user/get-user-by-id": {